Trending Now

 Cross-border trade is high frequency and very large.
 We’d feel the impact of tariffs sooner, and they’d cover more of our economy than any country except maybe Mexico.

 Traditionally in Canada, all governments are afraid — because of the strength of our dairy lobby — to do much about the supply-managed dairy industry.
 (Canada’s politically powerful dairy farmers have long exerted political pressure to protect their industry from American imports.)
-In this situation, do you think that that's the kind of thing that the politicians may have to think about in a new way?
+In this situation, do you think that that’s the kind of thing the politicians may have to think about in a new way?

-That's definitely possible.
-I mean, my view is if you're going to take that kind of risk, get some bigger economic reward for it.
-We've been simultaneously having this conversation yet again about Canadian productivity.
+That’s definitely possible.
+I mean, my view is if you’re going to take that kind of risk, get some bigger economic reward for it.
+We’ve been simultaneously having this conversation yet again about Canadian productivity.
 And one of the big problems with Canadian productivity is that our firms and sectors like digital services face no competition.
-So the companies are big bloated bureaucracies that deliver some of the most expensive services in the world.
-I'd be tempted to use the crisis presented by the Trump administration to fix some things about the structure of the Canadian economy that badly need fixing.
+So the companies are big, bloated bureaucracies that deliver some of the most expensive services in the world.
+I’d be tempted to use the crisis presented by the Trump administration to fix some things about the structure of the Canadian economy that badly need fixing.

 I think that may be literally a trillion-dollar question.
-That's going to be a super challenging file to manage with Trump.
-It's coming at a time where the global industry is electrifying and that process is being led by the Chinese.
-The Americans think the proper response to that is to create large tariffs that will keep the Chinese out of the American market because they're kind of running the 1970s playbook.
-I think the response from the Chinese is going to be “We don't need to be in the American market.
-China is twice the size of the United States auto market, and we'll take the rest of the world while you guys double down on inferior technology that the rest of the world is turning away from.”
+That’s going to be a super-challenging file to manage with Trump.
+It’s coming at a time where the global industry is electrifying, and that process is being led by the Chinese.
+The Americans think the proper response to that is to create large tariffs that will keep the Chinese out of the American market because they’re kind of running the 1970s playbook.
+I think the response from the Chinese is going to be: “We don’t need to be in the American market.
+China is twice the size of the United States auto market, and we’ll take the rest of the world while you guys double down on inferior technology that the rest of the world is turning away from.”

 It’s a very complicated situation.
 They’re already losing out to Chinese and Korean producers, and this could just accelerate that process.